 If we look at on overhead view of several pieces of equipment, we can see the location of the pivot points the equipment uses to turn a corner with.

-The operator needs to understand the equipment's turning dynamics and pivot points and be constantly aware of these things to avoid striking something.
+The operator needs to understand the equipment's turning dynamics and pivot points

+Diagonal (Crab) Steer Front wheel Steer All-wheel Steer and be constantly aware of these things to avoid striking something.

 Strike Points